×

 • Local currency at constant prices > Expenditure on GDP > Imports > Goods and services: Imports of goods and services represent the value of all goods and other market services received from the rest of the world.
 They include the value of merchandise, freight, insurance, transport, travel, royalties, license fees, and other services, such as communication, construction, financial, information, business, personal, and government services.
 They exclude compensation of employees and investment income (formerly called factor services) and transfer payments.
 Data are in constant local currency."

-• Local currency at constant prices > Value added > Manufacturing > Value added > Constant LC: Manufacturing refers to industries belonging to ISIC divisions 15-37.
+• Shares of GDP and other > Agriculture > Value added > % of GDP: Agriculture corresponds to ISIC divisions 1-5 and includes forestry, hunting, and fishing, as well as cultivation of crops and livestock production.
 Value added is the net output of a sector after adding up all outputs and subtracting intermediate inputs.
 It is calculated without making deductions for depreciation of fabricated assets or depletion and degradation of natural resources.
 The origin of value added is determined by the International Standard Industrial Classification (ISIC), revision 3.
-Data are in constant local currency."
+Note: For VAB countries, gross value added at factor cost is used as the denominator."

-• Local currency at current prices > Expenditure on GDP > Imports > Goods and services > Cu: Imports of goods and services represent the value of all goods and other market services received from the rest of the world.
+• Shares of GDP and other > Exports > Goods and services > % of GDP: Exports of goods and services represent the value of all goods and other market services provided to the rest of the world.
 They include the value of merchandise, freight, insurance, transport, travel, royalties, license fees, and other services, such as communication, construction, financial, information, business, personal, and government services.
-They exclude compensation of employees and investment income (formerly called factor services) and transfer payments.
-Data are in current local currency."
+They exclude compensation of employees and investment income (formerly called factor services) and transfer payments."

 • Shares of GDP and other > Gross savings > % of GNI: Gross savings are calculated as gross national income less total consumption, plus net transfers."